Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

-\end{theorem}
+\end{theorem} \er }

-We turn to the second order result which is the true focus of this work.
-The quadratic form $Q$ mentioned above allows us to give $\tghxy$ an intrinsic Hilbert norm.
+For $x,y\in M$, joined by a unique minimal path $\g$, with $(x,y)$ outside the cut locus, the quadratic form $Q$ defines an intrinsic Hilbert norm on $\tghxy$.
 Write $\tgoxy$ for the set of continuous paths $v$ in $TM$ such that $v_t\in\tgtm$ for all $t$ and $v_0=v_1=0$.
 We make $\tgoxy$ into a Banach space using the uniform norm $\|v\|_\infty=\sup_{t\in[0,1]}|v_t|$ corresponding to a choice of Riemannian metric on $M$.
 The associated topology on $\tgoxy$, which is all that matters for us, does not depend on the choice of metric.
 We will show in Theorem \ref{SRMR} that there is a unique zero-mean Gaussian measure $\mg$ on $\tgoxy$ such that